 California Sexual Harassment Lawyers

-When an employer allows either by taking part or the sexual harassment happens by another employee is illegal.
+When an employer allows sexual harassment, either by taking part in it or when the sexual harassment happens by another employee, it is illegal.
 You as an employee have the right to report sexual harassment to your supervisor or Human Resources Department.
 If it continues, you can take legal action to stop it.
 You may be entitled to compensation for your lost wages and benefits and emotional suffering by your employer.

 What is Sexual Harassment?